grafana/athena-datasource/README.md

 The Athena data source plugin allows you to query and visualize Athena data metrics from within Grafana.

-This documentation explains options, variables, querying, and other options specific to this data source.
+This topic explains options, variables, querying, and other options specific to this data source.
 Refer to [Add a data source](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) for instructions on how to add a data source to Grafana.

 ## Configure the data source in Grafana

-To access data source settings, hover your mouse over the **Configuration** (gear) icon, then click **Data Sources**, and then click the AWS Redshift data source.
+To access data source settings:

+1. Hover your mouse over the **Configuration** (gear) icon.
+1. Click **Data Sources**, and then click the AWS Redshift data source.

 | Name                         | Description                                                                                                             |
 | ---------------------------- | ----------------------------------------------------------------------------------------------------------------------- |